RohitHarsh132/Flutter-Firebase-Inventory-Management-App/README.md

 A modern inventory management application built with Flutter and Firebase, featuring real-time updates, authentication, and a clean Material Design 3 interface.

+> Last Updated: February 2024 - Enhanced with latest Flutter and Firebase features

 ## Features

 - 🔐 Firebase Authentication